b2004x/Japanese_cartoon_application-Anime_aplication-/README.md

 ![alt text](test/test2/recommended%20equation.PNG)

-- **The final score will determine which anime is chosen for the recommendation**
+- **The final score will determine which anime is chosen for the recommendation.**

 ## Character classification
-- **The system predicts the character in the anime image by cropping the head of the character and feed it into classification model**
+- **The system predicts the character in the anime image by cropping the head of the character and feed it into classification model.**

 ### Characters Head detection
-- **Using the head detector repository on github to detect the head of the characters**
+- **Using the head detector repository on github to detect the head of the characters.**
-- **This repository use Yolo-V3 to detect multiple character head in an image**
+- **This repository use Yolo-V3 to detect multiple character head in an image.**

 **Github: https://github.com/grapeot/AnimeHeadDetector**

 ### Characters Classification

-**Choosing one of the five model below after evalutate their performance for the main model**
+**Choosing one of the five model below after evalutate their performance for the main model.**

 - **A Vision Transformer (ViT) neural network that applies the transformer architecture directly to image patches, enabling powerful, scalable image understanding without traditional convolutional layers.**